AideenM12/Galway-Tours-MS1/README.md

 ### Code

 * The hover function of the navigation links located beneath the hero image was originally taken from the Mini Project with Bootstrap 4 by Matt Rudge.
+A link to the original project can be found [here](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/18-resume-for-download)

 * The testimonials section of the homepage was inspired by the Bootstrapping your next Big idea lesson series by Matt Rudge of the Code Institute.
+A link to the original project can be found [here](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/tree/master/04-BeyondBootstrap/03-cleaning_up_our_content)

 * [Stack Overflow](https://stackoverflow.com/) was used as a general resource for general issues and obstacles.